Edith Summerskill: Letters to My Daughter

 During the 1950s, Summerskill wrote a series of letters to her daughter Shirley, who, like her mother, was an active feminist.
 Shirley studied medicine in Oxford at that time and later became a doctor and a Member of Parliament and of Cabinet.
 Edith Summerskill's letters to Shirley were collected and published in a book Letters to My Daughter (1957).
 Summerskill outlines her belief that women are superior to men in almost every way.
 In support of such a theory Summerskill presents three "facts": firstly, that only women can enjoy two worlds of creative enterprise, the biological and the intellectual.
-Secondly, she suggests women are physically stronger, live longer are constitutionally tougher, having greater stamina.
+Secondly, she suggests women are physically stronger, live longer, and are constitutionally tougher, having greater stamina.
 Finally, she believes women have equal if not greater intellect than men.

 Although Summerskill's book contains only Edith's letters to her daughter, the mother's response to questions raised by the daughter creates a sense of an ongoing dialogue between the two, concerning issues of education for women, equality and achievements.
 In reply to Shirley's question about the part that married women are playing in the affairs of the country, her mother writes: